bennettslin/yearlings_bobtail_app/tempThingsToRemember.md

 Touch slider should disable song banner and filmstrip.

-Accessed or activated scene or verse should show in styling of song banner and filmstrip just like slider and lyrics.
+Accessed or activated scene or verse should show in styling of filmstrip just like slider and lyrics.

+Song banner should not be interactable when accessed verse or slider.

+# FIXME
+Make Anchor not know about activated verse index and slider moving.

+When activated verse, song banner should show inset shadow, no tracker, and activated colour.

+Selected verse should really still show selected colouring when accessed or activated verse.